If you’re renting to a tenant who has violated the lease or failed to pay rent, you may need to send an eviction notice.

 The most common reasons for sending your tenant an eviction notice are:

-- Unpaid Rent: failure to pay rent on time
+- Unpaid Rent: failure to pay rent on within time frame noted on lease

 - Lease Violation: damaged property (such as waste or mold buildup), constant noise (“nuisance”)